phanrahan/magma/docs/circuit_definitions.md

 ## Using combinational circuits as a standard circuit definition
-Combinational circuits can also be used as standard circuit definitions by using the `.circuit_defintion` attribute to retrieve the corresponding magma circuit.
+Combinational circuits can also be used as standard circuit definitions by using the `.circuit_definition` attribute to retrieve the corresponding magma circuit.
 ```python
 @m.circuit.combinational